Jubto/EvenTastic/README.md

 Project repository for team ZeroWing, COMP9900, T2 2022

 ## Installation
-Please refer to the Installation Guide provided in the report for detailed installation instrictions.
+Please refer to the Installation Guide provided in the report for detailed installation instructions.

 ## Contributors
 The following students contributed to this project: